Skippeh/Schedule1RealRadioMod/README.md

 # Real Radio

-> An immersive radio mod for Schedule I. Supports both BepInEx and MelonLoader.
+> An immersive radio mod with positional audio that supports both live internet radio and YtDlp.

 **Note: Requires alternate (mono) branch on Steam.**